 This dome is fitted with a test button to manually undertake a self-check test.
 The dome will pan and tilt in a horizontal and vertical direction continuously.
-Press the test button again to stop or touch the joystick on the keypad.
+Press the test button again to stop.

 Getting the dome up and running!